theotherp/nzbhydra2/readme.md

 [![Latest version](https://img.shields.io/github/release/theotherp/nzbhydra2.svg)](https://github.com/theotherp/nzbhydra2/releases/latest)
 NZBHydra 2 is a meta search for NZB indexers.
 It provides easy access to a number of raw and newznab based indexers.
 You can search all your indexers from one place and use it as indexer source for tools like Sonarr or CouchPotato.

 It's a complete rewrite of [NZBHydra (1)](https://github.com/theotherp/nzbhydra).
-It's currently in Alpha.
+It's currently in Beta.
+It works mostly fine but some functions might not be completely done and incompatibilities with some tools might still exist.

 ## Major features
 * Searches Anizb, BinSearch, NzbIndex and any newznab compatible indexers.
 Merges all results, filters them by a number of configurable restrictions, recognizes duplicates and returns them all in one place